Snowshoeing

 Die Aussicht auf die höchtsen Berge des Wallis

-The Waldegga Trail in Gspon is special for many reasons, including the pure sunshine, enchanting views and all-round relaxation in a snow-capped winter forest.
-Although above all, it's still possible to hike it when many other snowshoe tours are no longer feasible.
+The Waldegga Trail in Gspon is special in many ways.
+Pure sunshine, enchanting views, and complete relaxation in the snow-covered winter forest.
+Above all, it is still doable even when snowshoe hikes are no longer possible in many places.

 Difficulty